simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 $ hledger close --retain -f 2022.journal -p 2022 >> 2022.journal
 ```

-Now 2022's income statement will show only zeroes.
+Note 2022's income statement will now show only zeroes,
+because revenues and expenses have been moved entirely to equity.
-To see it again, exclude the retain transaction.
-Eg:
+To see them again, you could exclude the retain transaction:
 ```shell
 $ hledger -f 2022.journal is not:desc:'retain earnings'
 ```